Jerry-Licious/spire-shopping-list/description.md

 * Click and hold on to the orange bar to drag the list around to not block the view.
 * Alt+Click an item to add it to the shopping list.
 * Click an item on the list to remove it.

+Configurating:
+Go to Mods > Shopping List > Config to change the mod's functions.
+Currently you can:
+* Toggle whether card arts are used to represent cards in the shopping list.